-The riders' paddock must be situated on a horizontal, hard standing area, preferably paved.
+- The riders' paddock must be situated on a horizontal, hard standing area, preferably paved.
 This zone will be managed by the FIM Championship Promoter.
-Paddock fencing must be to a high standard with a minimum height of approximately 2 m.

-The paddock must be fully operational as of one day before the scheduled time for technical and sporting verifications.

-The riders' paddock must have an official (i.e. Paddock marshal) who is in charge of the paddock organisation and fully aware of the needs of the riders/teams/industry for the duration of the meeting.

-Organisational staff of the paddock must ensure that vehicles occupying the parking spaces are positioned rationally.
-It is recommended to mark the different parking zones by chalk or tape.

-"Roads" must always be open to ensure passage for any vehicle to enter or leave the paddock under any circumstances and at any time.

-A separate car and lorry parking in the riders' paddock must be provided for the riders/teams.
+Paddock fencing must be to a high standard with a minimum height of approximately 2 m. - The paddock must be fully operational as of one day before the scheduled time for technical and sporting verifications. - The riders' paddock must have an official (i.e. Paddock marshal) who is in charge of the paddock organisation and fully aware of the needs of the riders/teams/industry for the duration of the meeting. - Organisational staff of the paddock must ensure that vehicles occupying the parking spaces are positioned rationally.
+It is recommended to mark the different parking zones by chalk or tape. - 5.
+"Roads" must always be open to ensure passage for any vehicle to enter or leave the paddock under any circumstances and at any time. - A separate car and lorry parking in the riders' paddock must be provided for the riders/teams.
 The "A" parking area will be for the riders'/teams' transporters, vans, mobile homes, multiple purpose vehicles and service trucks.
-The "B" parking area will be for the riders'/teams' private or hired cars.

-The riders' paddock must have adequate surface water drainage.

-All riders/teams/industry entering the paddock are recommended to have at all times fire extinguishing equipment easily accessible for any emergency use.

-Temporary commercial petrol stations in the riders' paddock must not be used under any circumstances.

-Sufficient waste containers must be installed in the riders' paddock.
-Waste must be collected at regular intervals.

-Two telephone boxes with pay-phones are recommended.
-In this case, the organiser must have telephone cards available at the "Paddock Office".

-The riders' paddock must have a combined public-address system for participants and spectators.

-The riders' paddock must have direct access to the starting area.
-The entrance to the paddock from the course and the exit from the paddock to the course must be on the same side of the finish line.

-In the riders' paddock, dogs must be kept on a lead at all times.

-It is forbidden to race motorcycles in the paddock.
+The "B" parking area will be for the riders'/teams' private or hired cars. - 7.
+The riders' paddock must have adequate surface water drainage. - 8.
+All riders/teams/industry entering the paddock are recommended to have at all times fire extinguishing equipment easily accessible for any emergency use. - 9.
+Temporary commercial petrol stations in the riders' paddock must not be used under any circumstances. - Sufficient waste containers must be installed in the riders' paddock.
+Waste must be collected at regular intervals. - The riders' paddock must have a combined public-address system for participants and spectators. - The riders' paddock must have direct access to the starting area.
+The entrance to the paddock from the course and the exit from the paddock to the course must be on the same side of the finish line. - 13.
+In the riders' paddock, dogs must be kept on a lead at all times. - It is forbidden to race motorcycles in the paddock.
 Moreover, any motorised vehicle (motorcycle, quad, moped, car, truck, etc.) must advance at an appropriate speed and be driven in a responsible manner at all times, not causing any danger and taking into account the safety of all.

-49.7.2 Paddock Office
+7.2 Paddock Office